Best Places to See Monarch Butterflies in Southern California

 El Dorado Nature Center, Long Beach

-The El Dorado Nature Center in Long Beach is one of the best places to see monarch butterflies.
+The El Dorado Nature Center in Long Beach is one of the best places to see monarch butterflies in the South Bay.
 The center hosts an annual event where you can watch them fly around a specially created habitat and learn about their habits and migration patterns.
-You can also go on nature hikes or take classes at the center!
+You can also go onĀ nature hikesĀ or take classes at the center!

 Leo Carrillo State Park in Los Angeles

 Leo Carrillo State Park in Los Angeles is another great place to see these beautiful creatures.
-The park has a butterfly garden that attracts various types of monarch butterflies, as well as other species like the swallowtail and orangetip.
+The park has a butterfly garden that attracts various types of monarch butterflies and other species like the swallowtail and orange tip.

 Point Mugu State Park in Malibu

-In Malibu, this nature center provides visitors with information about how to attract butterflies to their own garden using native plants and it also includes an opportunity for a guided walk through scenic oak woodland habitat where you can be sure to see lots more than just Monarch Butterflies!
+In Sun Valley, this nature center provides visitors with information about how to attract butterflies and other pollinators to their own garden using native plants.
+You can also purchase plants and seeds in the nursery to take home.

 The Los Angeles County Arboretum and Botanic Garden in Arcadia

-Arcadia’s botanical gardens are one more option where you can see these magnificent creatures!
+Arcadia’s botanical gardens are another option to see these magnificent creatures!
 You may be able to spot some California tigers or other rare varieties during your visit here.
-This garden is also home to many other types of flowers, plants, and wildlife, so there’s plenty to explore on your trip!
+This garden is also home to many different flowers, plants, and wildlife, so there’s plenty to explore on your trip!

 Monarch Butterflies in Santa Barbara